A Whisker Away: Release

 The film was originally scheduled for release in Japanese theaters on June 5, 2020, but it was pulled from the schedule due to the COVID-19 pandemic.
-The film was then sold to Netflix who released it digitally on June 18, 2020.
+The film was then sold to Netflix, which released it digitally on June 18, 2020.
 On September 18, 2020, it was announced the film would have a limited theatrical run in Japan throughout October 2020.
 In Japan, the film was released on Blu-ray and DVD on June 23, 2021.